LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

         - **We slay Venomfang!**
 - Since we slayed Venomfang, we were told where WEC is
     - *Everyone* now knows where it is, including Iarno
-    - Technically, we don't need to save Gundren anymore, we can just go straight to WEC, since our summoner is Korvac
+    - Technically, we don't need to save Gundren anymore, we can just go straight to WEC, since our summoner is Korvak
     - We decide to go to Connyberry first

 ## Connyberry